dhvanilp/Live-video-streaming/README.md

 # Live-video-streaming

-A simple streaming setup that allows to view live video stream from camera
+A simple streaming setup that allows to view live video stream from camera.

 ## Prerequisites